-Serum to fight the diphtheria epidemic of 1925 had to be brought in to Nome by dog sled.
+The serum to fight the diphtheria epidemic of 1925 had to be brought in to Nome by dog sled.

-Today, providers in remote Alaska can get expert treatment for current health needs through a new way of traversing bad weather, tough terrain and long distance: telemedicine.
+Today, providers in remote Alaska can get expert treatment for current health needs through a new way of traversing bad weather, tough terrain and long distance: Telemedicine.

 Alaska’s need for behavioral health care, which encompasses both mental health and substance use issues, is great.
 Alaskans have high rates of suicide and substance abuse compared to the national average, especially in many remote, rural areas.

 To meet that need, the Alaska Psychiatric Institute launched its Telebehavioral Health Care Services Initiative, “to create, promote, and maintain access to behavioral health services through advanced technology in rural and frontier Alaska.”
 Our goal is to offer care to people in or near their home communities, so they can avoid the stressful and costly journey to urban centers for treatment.

 API is connected to more than 200 locations statewide.
 In large rural hubs or small community clinics, providers and their patients can press the “on” button to real-time videoconference with psychiatrists, psychologists, and social workers in Anchorage.

 Providers can access API’s Telebehavioral Health Care by calling 907-269-7481.
 Services include: